SidonTheTroll/Erstes-Jahr/English/Grammar/speech-writing.md

 In conclusion, let us work collectively to teach our young minds that discipline is not a restriction, but a guiding force that shapes their character, refines their behavior, and ultimately leads them towards a brighter future.
 Through discipline, we equip ourselves with the tools to navigate life's challenges with grace and determination.

 Thank you.

+---

+# 29/08/23

+### You are Priya/Piyush.
+You have to deliver a speech on the topic- "Examination, test of efficiency".
+Write the speech in about 150-200 words.

+Good morning everyone!
+Respected Principal, teachers and all my dear friends.
+Today, I'd like to deliver a speech on the topic - 'Examination, test of efficiency'.
+Exams play a big role in education, but sometimes they can make things competitive and stressful.
+They check how well we understand our lessons, remember information, and even how creative we are.

+We all have dreams, but the education system sometimes feels like a hurdle course.
+It's not always fair because some students use unfair methods to get high scores.
+Exams began a long time ago, like in the industrial age, to find obedient workers.
+The idea was to absorb what's taught and then spit it out in exams.
+This approach reduced creativity and made us focus on memorizing.

+But there's a bright side too.
+Some students mix their memory and creativity to shine.
+Yet, the system isn't perfect.
+People can get high scores with intense coaching, and that's not right.

+To sum up, our education system relies heavily on exams, but they have issues.
+Exams can hurt creativity and make people compete too much.
+We should rethink this and focus more on helping students think and create.
+This way, students can do well in exams and also in real life.